wasmCloud/wascc-host/README.md

 **Pre-Requisites** - For the `subscriber` example, you will need an instance of [NATS](https://nats.io) running locally.
 For the `kvcounter` example, you will need **Redis** running locally on the default port.

-**WARNING** - This version of waSCC host will _only_ work with WebAssembly modules signed with [wascap](https://github.com/wascc/wascap) v0.2.0 or higher.
-The 0.1.3 signatures are not compatible.
-This API is experimental and subject to breaking changes.
+**WARNING** - This API is experimental and subject to breaking changes.

 **NOTE** - All of these examples use _native_ capability providers, and therefore utilize the linux dynamic libraries (`.so` files).
-To use these examples on a Mac, you will need to produce Mac dynamic libraries (`.dylib` files) and modify the examples to read those files instead.
+To use these examples on a Mac, you will need to manully build Mac dynamic libraries (`.dylib` files) and modify the examples to read those files instead.